Kevin Harvick: Personal life

+Keelan Harvick, one of Kevin's children (pictured in 2026).

 The couple live in Charlotte, North Carolina with their son Keelan Harvick, who was born on July 8, 2012, and daughter Piper Harvick, born on December 28, 2017.
 Keelan competes in kart racing and legend car racing.
 In April 2021, Keelan joined his father in an eNASCAR iRacing Pro Invitational Series race.
 In May 2025, Keelan won his first CARS Tour West race at Kern Raceway.

 Harvick is an avid fan of the Philadelphia Flyers of the NHL and Eric Lindros was possibly his favorite player.
 He also stated during the ESPN broadcast of the 2011 5-hour Energy 500, while there was a rain delay, that he was a fan of the New York Yankees baseball team.
 On August 10, 2011, Harvick threw out the ceremonial first pitch between the Yankees and the Los Angeles Angels at Yankee Stadium.

 Kevin Harvick Foundation

 Established in 2010 by Harvick and his wife, DeLana, the mission of the Kevin Harvick Foundation (KHF) is to support programs that enrich the lives of children throughout the United States.
 The foundation works to not only improve the quality of life, but to help underprivileged youth find and realize their dreams by supporting programs such as the Kevin Harvick Athletic Scholarship Fund at California State University, Bakersfield, a camper cabin at Victory Junction, Baptist Children's Homes of NC, Boys & Girls Clubs, and Kevin's Krew.